 We want to make our children responsible and supportive.
 Teaching daily chores to the children can be one of the easiest ways to help children do things independently.
 Children are fast learners.
-Assigning daily chores for children can make them even faster.
-They may not complete chores to our expectations but they will learn as they grow.
+Having daily chores for kids in place can make them mature.
+They may not complete chores as per our expectations but they will learn as they grow.

 But the important thing is to start as early as possible.
 Begin with the simple tasks.

 Before we give any chores to children- let’s remember the following things-

 - You can begin giving chores to children even at the age of 2.

 - Sometimes it may double the amount of time to complete the task.
 But let them do it at their own pace.